jlaumon/blog/content/post/meltdown-spectre.md

 +++

 You may have heard of **Meltdown** and **Spectre**.
-In January, these two new **security vulnerabilites** were made public, and it was kind of a big deal: all modern processors were more or less vulnerable, all systems affected, they could steal your passwords and everything.
+In January, these two new **security vulnerabilities** were made public, and it was kind of a big deal: all modern processors were more or less vulnerable, all systems affected, they could steal your passwords and everything.

 Things have settled down a little bit since then; security patches have been released and no actual attacks have been reported.
 But still, discoveries of that scale are not common, so I was curious: How do these vulnerabilities work?